|Krack C||Gicara 11|

 Vitalis was Champion Foal in the Netherlands in 2007, Reserve Champion of the NRW licensing in 2009, winner of the dressage index of his stallion performance test in 2010, placed at the World Championships and Pavo Cup final in 2012, Champion in the USA and again qualified for the World Championships with a record number of points in 2013 and victorious in the International Small Tour at only seven years old in 2014.
 He came back to Germany and, in 2016, ridden by Isabel Freese, he won the Burg Cup Final in Frankfurt and the “Stallion of the year” competition at Inter I level at the World Championships in Ermelo/NED.

 Vitalis was Vivaldi’s first licensed stallion.
 Vivaldi was Reserve Champion of his stallion performance test in the Netherlands.
-In 2007, he won the Pavo Cup for five-year-old dressage horses (comparable to the National Championships) and in 2008 and 2009, ridden by Hans Peter Minderhoud/NED, he won the KNHS/KWPN stallion competition, where he was awarded 10.0 for his trot.
+In 2007, he won the Pavo Cup for five-year-old dressage horses and in 2008 and 2009, ridden by Hans Peter Minderhoud/NED, he won the KNHS/KWPN stallion competition, where he was awarded 10.0 for his trot.
 He was then internationally successful up to Prix St. Georges.
 In 2013, he won the VHO trophy at the KWPN licensing.
-After that, he was predominantly used for breeding and Vivaldi produced numerous exceptional stallions, namely in the Netherlands with Desperado, Dream Boy, Expression, Eye Catcher and Ferdinand, and in Germany with Van Vivaldi (Westphalian Reserve Champion), Versace (Oldenburg Reserve Champion), Cennin (winner of the Oldenburg Ic main premium), Veneziano (2nd Oldenburg Reserve Champion), Livaldon (Hanoverian premium stallion) as well as Vivino, record top price of the Stallion Market sold for over two million and Hanoverian premium stallion.
+After that, he was predominantly used for breeding and Vivaldi produced numerous exceptional stallions, namely in the Netherlands with Desperado N.O.P./Emmelie Scholtens/NED, Glock’s Dream Boy N.O.P./Hans Peter Minderhoud/NED, Expression/Diederik van Silfhout/NED, Eye Catcher and Ferdinand, and in Germany with Van Vivaldi (Westphalian Reserve Champion), Versace (Oldenburg Reserve Champion), Cennin/Madeleine Witte-Vrees/NED (winner of the Oldenburg Ic main premium), Veneziano/Daniel Bachmann Andersen/DEN (2nd Oldenburg Reserve Champion), Livaldon (Hanoverian premium stallion) as well as Vivino, record top price of the Stallion Market sold for over two million euros and Hanoverian premium stallion.

-His dam Tolivia was the three-year old Champion Mare in the Netherlands.
+His dam Tolivia won the three-year-old mare championships in the Netherlands.

 The dam’s sire D-Day was Oldenburg premium stallion in 1994, and winner of his stallion performance test in Neustadt/D in 1996.
 In sport, he won competitions up to Small Tour.
 From a breeding perspective, he especially left his mark in the Netherlands and in Sweden.